ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_GitHub.md

 git pull
 ```

 We should see a message saying which files were changed.
 In this case, Analysis/01_Quality_Control/README was changed with 1 insertion.

 Now if we open the README file on our local computer or server, we will see the change we made to the file on the browser.

 ## Key Tips

+> [!TIP]
-* The <b>git status</b> command can be used to check the state of the local repository.
+> * The <b>git status</b> command can be used to check the state of the local repository.
 The git status command will let you know if there are changes that have not yet been committed or pushed to the remote repository.
-* It is generally a good idea to perform a <b>git pull</b> command <i>before</i> making any changes and adding them using the <b>git push</b> command.
+> * It is generally a good idea to perform a <b>git pull</b> command <i>before</i> making any changes and adding them using the <b>git push</b> command.
 This is particularly true if you make changes to your repository on multiple computers or through the repository webpage.
-* Check out this resource on [GitHub for Git](https://github.com/git-tips/tips) tips and tricks!
+> * Check out this resource on [GitHub for Git](https://github.com/git-tips/tips) tips and tricks!

 The following diagram depicts the general flow of commands for downloading files from a public remote repository that you don’t own, in addition to adding and receiving changes to your own local or remote repository.